MiguelArenas/protasr/README.md

 The package ProtASR2.2.zip includes source code and executable files, detailed documentation, several practical examples with both input and output files.
-ProtASR is freely available and open-source.
+ProtASR2 is freely available and open-source.
 The package ProtASR2.5.zip is provided to allow compilation with some compilers.